STD::array in C++

-The array is a container for constant size arrays.
-This container wraps around fixed size arrays and also doesn’t loose the information of its length when decayed to a pointer.
+The array is a collection of homogeneous objects and this array container is defined for constant size arrays or (static size).
+This container wraps around fixed-size arrays and the information of its size are not lost when declared to a pointer.

-In order to utilize array, we need to include the array header:
+In order to utilize arrays, we need to include the array header:

 Let’s see an example.

 Sizes of arrays are 5 5 2 Initial ar1 : 3 4 5 1 2 sorted ar1 : 1 2 3 4 5 Filled ar2 : 10 10 10 10 10 ar3 : a b